Pocket watch: History

 Up to the 1720s, almost all watch movements were based on the verge escapement, which had been developed for large public clocks in the 14th century.
 This type of escapement involved a high degree of friction and did not include any kind of jewelling to protect the contacting surfaces from wear.
 As a result, a verge watch could rarely achieve any high standard of accuracy.
-(Surviving examples mostly run very fast, often gaining an hour a day or more.)
 The first widely used improvement was the cylinder escapement, developed by the Abbé de Hautefeuille early in the 18th century and applied by the English maker George Graham.
 Then, towards the end of the 18th century, the lever escapement (invented by Thomas Mudge in 1755) was put into limited production by a handful of makers including Josiah Emery (a Swiss based in London) and Abraham-Louis Breguet.
 With this, a domestic watch could keep time to within a minute a day.
-Lever watches became common after about 1820, and this type is still used in most mechanical watches today.
+Lever watches became common after about 1820, and this type is still used in most mechanical watches.

-In 1857 the American Watch Company in Waltham, Massachusetts introduced the Waltham Model 57, the first to use interchangeable parts.
+In 1857 ,the American Watch Company in Waltham, Massachusetts, introduced the Waltham Model 57, the first to use interchangeable parts.
 This cut the cost of manufacture and repair.
 Most Model 57 pocket watches were in a coin silver ("one nine fine"), a 90% pure silver alloy commonly used in dollar coinage, slightly less pure than the British (92.5%) sterling silver, both of which avoided the higher purity of other types of silver to make circulating coins and other utilitarian silver objects last longer with heavy use.

 Watch manufacture was becoming streamlined; the Japy family of Schaffhausen, Switzerland, led the way in this, and soon afterwards the newborn American watch industry developed much new machinery, so that by 1865 the American Watch Company (afterwards known as Waltham) could turn out more than 50,000 reliable watches each year.
 This development drove the Swiss out of their dominating position at the cheaper end of the market, compelling them to raise the quality of their products and establish themselves as the leaders in precision and accuracy instead.

 Use in railroading in the United States

 The rise of railroading during the last half of the 19th century led to the widespread use of pocket watches.

-A famous train wreck on the Lake Shore and Michigan Southern Railway in Kipton, Ohio on April 19, 1891, occurred because one of the engineers' watches had stopped for four minutes.
-The railroad officials commissioned Webb C. Ball as their Chief Time Inspector, in order to establish precision standards and a reliable timepiece inspection system for Railroad chronometers.
+A train wreck on the Lake Shore and Michigan Southern Railway in Kipton, Ohio, on April 19, 1891, occurred because one of the engineers' watches had stopped for four minutes.
+The railroad officials commissioned Webb C. Ball as their Chief Time Inspector, to establish precision standards and a reliable timepiece inspection system for railroad chronometers.
 This led to the adoption in 1893 of stringent standards for pocket watches used in railroading.
 These railroad-grade pocket watches, as they became colloquially known, had to meet the General Railroad Timepiece Standards adopted in 1893 by almost all railroads.
 These standards read, in part: